R0oo0zbe/Synthetic-Spectrum-Generation-with-a-Dense-VAE/README.md

 ## Data

 The DRIAMS dataset is not distributed with this repository.
-(you can download it here:  https://datadryad.org/dataset/doi:10.5061/dryad.bzkh1899q ) Download DRIAMS-B separately and preserve the original structure then put it in scripts folder:
+(you can download the 15 Aug 2025 version here:  https://datadryad.org/dataset/doi:10.5061/dryad.bzkh1899q )
+Download DRIAMS-B separately and preserve the original structure then put it in scripts folder:

 ```text